alowet/facemap/README.md

 GUI for processing videos of rodents, implemented in python and MATLAB.
 Works for grayscale and RGB movies.
 Can process multi-camera videos.
 Some example movies to test the GUI on are located [here](https://drive.google.com/open?id=1cRWCDl8jxWToz50dCX1Op-dHcAC-ttto).
 You can save the output from both the python and matlab versions as a matlab file with a checkbox in the GUI (if you'd like to use the python version - it has a better GUI).

+Forked and modified to allow different approaches for pupil computation.
+You can check the new box to "use mean of pupil ROI for area," instead of facemap's default of fitting a 2D Gaussian.
+This works better in my setup because the corneal reflection can move as the eye moves, causing the corneal mask to be misaligned and the pupil fit to falter.
+If this box is checked, only pupil area and smoothed area are computed.
+Center of mass remains NaN.
+Users should make sure to select only the eye, as any inclusion of the eyelid (with the exception of blinks) can mess up the computation.

 # Data acquisition info

 IR ILLUMINATION: